mouchtaris/vcproj2make/README.md

 Last time it was under development, it had been severely tested with translating [this project files](http://www.ics.forth.gr/hci/files/plang/Delta/Delta.html#si_download) into makefiles, and the result was successful.
-The Delta Language build specifications are (were at the time of testing) quite complicated, and therefore it is considered that this project works well for the mainstream cases.
+The Delta Language build specifications are (were at the time of testing) quite complicated (preprocessor definitions, use of visual studio project-property-"script" files, etc), and therefore it is considered that this project works well for the mainstream cases.

-This project has not been testing again and there are no instructions about how to build and how to translate VS solutions.
-If there is public interest, there may be instructions and tutorials according to demand.
+This project has not been tested again and there are currently no instructions about how to build and how to translate VS solutions.
+There may be one day, or appear suddenly if there is public interest.

 In the mean-time, there is a sample translation process as a test/example in `cproj.Main`.